 House, House, House.
 It's a given that he will become involved eventually, but the other characters often have to talk him into it while he's busy playing video games or watching his soap operas (ordownloadinginternetporn).
 Especially applies to his clinic duty, since that doesn't usually have the promise of intellectual stimulation.
 Since he is a Sherlock HolmesExpy, this isn't entirely surprising.

 Eric from Boy Meets World is said to be this several times by Mr. Feeny.
 It's true that as time goes on he becomes a Cloudcuckoolander with shades of Fun Personified but he also maintains (mostly) good marks in college despite a late start, has Rain Man level counting skills, is amazingly adept at reading people and is an excellent judge of character.
+Most of this characterization is gone by season 7 however where he's is just a plain dumbass with few moments of brilliance, though it appears he still gets good enough grades to graduate from college.

 Lois shows elements of this on Smallville — she skipped out on classes in High School and then dropped out of college but is shown to be extremely capable when motivated as a political campaign manager, a Senator's chief of staff and a journalist.